 A “notice of vacancy” (pursuant to section 89(1) of the Local Government Act 1972), is then required to be delivered to the chief executive by two electors in the borough, asking for an election to be held within the ward to fill the vacancy.
 There is no legal format for the notice but a suggested format can be seen below.

 This “notice” needs to be signed by two local government electors, however, they do not need to live within the ward to be contested but they must be registered within the Walsall borough.

 The returning officer will set the date of the by-election and it must be within 35 days of receipt of this “notice”.
 Saturdays, Sundays, Christmas Eve, Christmas Day, Good Friday or a bank holiday and a day appointed for public thanksgiving or mourning are excluded form the 35 days.

 Suggested form of Notice to request the filling of a casual vacancy.

 Combined Authority Mayoral Elections

 Elections to the Combined Authority Mayoral are held every four years.
-The next election is due in 2020.
-For information about the Combined Authority Mayor.
+The next election is due on 7 May 2020.
+For more information please click here

 The Electoral Services Office